BeakDo/AI-TRADING/README.md

 4. Starts the FastAPI backend with auto-reload and launches the Next.js dashboard in development mode.

 Use `Ctrl+C` to stop both services simultaneously.
 Pass `--mode docker` if you prefer containers instead of local processes.

+When the dashboard is running on a separate host/port, provide `NEXT_PUBLIC_BACKEND_URL` in `frontend/.env.local` (or the shell) so the UI knows how to reach the FastAPI server.
+By default it assumes `http://localhost:8000`.

 ## Running with Docker Compose